Anonymous Corporation Or LLC

 The stated advantages to organizing under Nevada or Wyoming law for privacy purposes include:

-Privacy for stockholders by not requiring that their names become part of the public corporate records.
+-Privacy for stockholders by not requiring that their names become part of the public corporate records.
 Nevada or Wyoming do not require shareholders or the members of an LLC to be disclosed in the corporate filings, only the directors, officers and managers of the LLC need to be disclosed-I discuss this under Understanding Privacy below;

-Permits use of nominee stockholders, directors and officers of corporations and nominee members and managers of LLC’s;
+-Permits use of nominee stockholders, directors, and officers of corporations and nominee members and managers of LLC’s;

-Nevada does not share its data with the Internal Revenue Service and is one of a handful of states that do not have a sharing arrangement in place with the IRS (33 states have an “Information Sharing Agreement” in place with the IRS).
+-Nevada does not share its data with the Internal Revenue Service.
+It is one of a handful of states that do not have a sharing arrangement in place with the IRS (33 states have an “Information Sharing Agreement” in place with the IRS).
 But, just because Nevada does not share information with the I.R.S. does not mean your information will be kept private.
 You will need to provide the I.R.S. with the name and social security number of the person responsible for all tax issues involving the company in order to obtain an EIN.
 Also, the company will be required to prepare a tax return (informational returns for S-corp’s and most LLC’s), on which the names and social security numbers of the owners will be provided.
 Thus, the I.R.S. will end up with this information regardless.

 But, you can lose this privacy in a variety of ways.
 Business owners may be required to disclose their identity in the following instances: 1) registering to do business in your home state; 2) Issuing stock; 3) Obtaining any required business licenses (which the State of Nevada requires for most activities and charges an additional fee to obtain); 4) Opening a bank account; 5) Being an employee or independent contractor to the corporation or LLC; or 6) Entering into other contracts or agreements where you sign individually, such as entering into any loans.
-Nevada now also requires a tax payer ID number of the company and personal guarantee by you on the state’s business license.
+Nevada now also requires a taxpayer ID number of the company and personal guarantee by you on the state’s business license.
 Thus, it may not make sense for the average Internet business to organize in Nevada or Wyoming solely to take advantage of privacy for these reasons.

 Also, business owners may have to personally guarantee any debt on behalf of your business and will likely enter into contracts on behalf of your business.
 This means providing your name and signature on certain documents.
 These are all ways in which you could possibly disclose your identity.
 The average owner of a business is going to operate his/her own business and really has no way to avoid these things.
 Of course, when business owners don’t take an active role in operating the business or sign any such contracts or guarantees, these concerns may not apply.